 What to do if your building is in physical or financial trouble.
 To qualified owners, HPD offers low-interest rehabilitation loans in neighborhoods throughout the city.
 If your building is already part of an HPD program, our Asset Management team may be able to help.
 You can also attend free in person and online classes on property management, heat/hot water systems, and other important topics.

 Be prepared for a disaster.
 Effective May 18, 2014, owners of residential dwellings where at least one unit is not occupied by the owner are required to post a temporary notice with emergency information in the common area of the building:

 Attend an HPD Landlord Resource Fair to have further questions answered in person.
 HPD's Public Outreach and Education team regularly participates in informational events for building owners, in communities across the city.

+We have borough offices.
 HPD has offices located in each borough to provide services to tenants and owners.
 Staff from of divisions of code enforcement and neighborhood preservation are there to answer your questions.
 Borough Service Centers locations.